 Joint physical custody gives both parents equal control over the child and the decisions related to him or her.

-Joint physical custody is typically synonymous with a 50-50 parenting time arrangement but it is not required for there to be 50-50 parenting time for there to be joint physical custody.
+Joint physical custody is typically synonymous with a 50/50 custody schedule.
+However, California child custody laws do not require a 50-50 parenting time for there to be joint physical custody.
 So long as each parent has significant periods of time with the children, joint physical custody is appropriate.

-How much time amounts to joint?
-Based on the case law that exists as of today, it generally has to be more than 35% and typically 40% or more but take those percentages with a grain of salt.
+How much time amounts to "joint?"
+Based on custody laws that exists as of today, it generally has to be more than 35% and typically 40% or more.
+Take those percentages with a grain of salt.
 There are not yet any hard and fast rules regarding this issue.

 California child custody laws require that custody orders ensure the children have frequent and continuing contact with both parents and to share in the rights and responsibilities of raising the child.
 The exception to that rule is when such an order is not consistent with the child's best interest.

-This frequent and continuing contact rule is not specifically defined and does not have specific elements that the court must follow.
+This frequent and continuing contact rule is not specifically defined.
+It does not have specific elements that the court must follow.
 Once again, the court is given discretion (notice how many times that word is used when referring to California child custody law?) to determine how much frequency and continuity should occur.

 There are of course exceptions and we have already discussed some of them.
 One of the most common is the impact of domestic violence.